-But to get the second largest value, using a formula, you can’t use Min() or Max() functions.
+However, to get the second largest value using this same formula, you can’t use Min() or Max() functions of Excel.

 Let’s say you have values from cell A1 to A5.